-11. The youth is not a resident of New Jersey.
-For minors who are under 18 years of age, the legal residency of the parent or legal guardian shall determine the residence of the minor.
-Continued Stay Criteria All of the following criteria are necessary for continuing treatment at this level of care: 1.
-The CSOC Assessment and other relevant information indicate that the youth continues to need the MST level of care.
-2. The severity of the behavioral challenges continues to meet the criteria for this intensity of service.
-3. A comprehensive treatment plan has been developed, implemented, and updated with realistic goals and objectives clearly stated.
-The treatment plan is based on the youth's clinical condition, his/her response to treatment, and the strengths of the family.
-4. Individualized services are tailored to achieve optimal results in a time efficient manner and are consistent with sound clinical practice.
-5. Progress in treatment is clearly evident in objective terms, but goals of treatment have not yet been fully achieved.
+Continued Stay Criteria

+All of the following criteria are necessary for continuing treatment at this level of care:

+- 1. The CSOC Assessment and other relevant information indicate that the youth continues to need the MST level of care. - 2.
+The severity of the behavioral disturbance continues to meet the criteria for this intensity of service. - 3.
+A comprehensive treatment plan has been developed, implemented and updated with realistic goals and objectives clearly stated.
+The treatment plan is based on the youth's clinical condition, his/her response to treatment and the strengths of the family. - 4.
+Individualized services are tailored to achieve optimal results in a time efficient manner and are consistent with sound clinical practice. - 5.
+Progress in treatment is clearly evident in objective terms but goals of treatment have not yet been fully achieved.
 In addition, adjustments in the treatment plan are evident to address any lack of progress.

-6. The family is actively involved in treatment, or there are active, persistent efforts being made that are expected to lead to engagement in treatment.
-When clinically necessary, appropriate psychopharmacological treatment has been initiated.
-8. There is documented evidence of active, individualized transition planning.
-Transitional Criteria If the MST care management entity is requesting transition from MST services via Needs Assessment, all of the additional following criteria must be met.
+- 6. The family is actively involved in treatment.
+Or, there are active, persistent efforts being made that are expected to lead to engagement in treatment. - 7.
+When clinically necessary, appropriate psychopharmacological treatment has been initiated. - 8.
+There is documented evidence of active, individualized discharge planning.

+Transitional Criteria

+If the MST care management entity is requesting transition from MST services via Needs Assessment, ALL of the additional following criteria must be met:

 The CSOC Assessment and other relevant information indicate that the youth requires a different clinical treatment focus within a different treatment setting.
-This documentation must include the following: Treatment needs that were addressed in current episode of care and any previous episodes of MST treatment.
-Treatment interventions that were successful and/or unsuccessful in current episode of care and any previous episodes of MST treatment.
-3. Behaviors/needs that warrant a different intensity of service.
+This documentation must include the following:

+- 1. Treatment needs that were addressed in current episode of care and any previous episodes of MST treatment. - 2.
+Treatment interventions that were successful and/or unsuccessful in current episode of care and any previous episodes of MST treatment - 3.
+Behaviors/needs that warrant a different intensity of service - 4.
+The youth's perspective on proposed transition (applicable based on cognitive abilities) - 5.
+Justification as to why another transition to another treatment service is in the youth's and family's best interest - Recommendations for the family in the event that there is a decompensation or escalation of behavioral, emotional difficulties in the future.

+Discharge Criteria

-The youth's perspective on proposed transition (applicable based on cognitive abilities).
-5. Justification as to why another transition to another treatment service is in the youth's and family's best interest.
-Recommendations for the family in the event that there is a decompensation or escalation of behavioral, emotional difficulties in the future.
-Transition Criteria Any of the following criteria are sufficient for discharge from this level of care: 1.
-The youth and family have met and sustained a majority of the overarching treatment goals.
-The CSOC Assessment and other relevant information indicate that the youth no longer needs the MST level of care.
-The family is able to effectively manage any recurrent behavioral challenges that the youth exhibits.
-4. The youth and the family have functioned reasonably well for at least four (4) weeks.
+Any of the following criteria is sufficient for discharge from this level of care:

+- 1. The youth and family have met and sustained a majority of the overarching treatment goals. - 2.
+The CSOC Assessment and other relevant information indicate that the youth no longer needs the MST level of care. - 3.
+The youth has few significant behavioral problems and the family is able to effectively manage any recurring problems. - 4.
+The youth and the family have functioned reasonably well for at least four (4) weeks.
 The youth is making reasonable educational/vocational efforts.
 The youth is involved with prosocial peers and is not involved with (or is minimally involved with) problem peers.
-The therapist and supervisor believe that the caregivers have the knowledge, skills, resources, and support needed to handle subsequent problems.
-5. Few of the overarching goals have been met.
+The therapist and supervisor believe that the caregivers have the knowledge, skills, resources and support needed to handle subsequent problems.

+- 5. Few of the overarching goals have been met.
 Despite consistent and repeated efforts by the therapist and supervisor to overcome the barriers to further success, the treatment has reached a point of diminishing returns for the additional time invested.
-That is, the youth and family have not benefited from treatment despite documented efforts to engage, and there is no reasonable expectation of progress at this level of care.
-Youth is now open to another Care Management entity such as Mobile Response Stabilization Services (MRSS) or the Care Management Organization (CMO).
-The youth and/or the parent withdraw consent for treatment and there is no court order requiring such treatment.
-8. The youth meets criteria for a higher intensity or a lower intensity of care and youth has been linked to the appropriate services.
+That is, the youth and family have not benefited from treatment despite documented efforts to engage and there is no reasonable expectation of progress at this level of care. - 6.
+The youth and/or the parent withdraw consent for treatment and there is no court order requiring such treatment. - 7.
+The youth meets criteria for a more (or less) intensive level of care.